amhatami/CVAssignment/README.md

 ### How can technology help?

-TODO add iPad can help.
+TODO add how iPad can help.

 ### The idea

-It's imperative that learning and creating can continue when educational institutions have to shift the way they teach in times of crises, such as the COVID-19 pandemic.
-Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable educators to more easily make content available for their students.
+TODO add the idea.

 ## The architecture